Aseprite Importers

 Popochiu Characters already embed a Sprite2D and an AnimationPlayer.
 The whole spritesheet is assigned as texture to the Sprite2D and every tag becomes a configured animation in the AnimationPlayer - even the single-sprite ones.
 They are then accessible by specific methods on the Character, as explained below.

-Your file can also be organized in layers (marker 2).
+Your file can also be organized in layers (2).
 Layer names are completely up to you and you may create as many as you like.
-The importer has an option to import only visible layers, that's useful if you have reference or background layers that you don't want to be part of your sprite.
+The importer has an option to import only visible layers; that's useful if you have reference or background layers that you don't want to be part of your sprite: just hide them before importing and make sure the Only visible layers importer option is enabled.

-Layers are particularly useful in Rooms source files, because without them, isolating props tend to become pretty messy.
+Layers are particularly useful in Room source files, because without them, isolating props tends to become pretty messy.
 Take a look at the following example.

 Notice how the Tree tag disappeared and the Tree layer is now present with the Background one in the Background tag.